jet2jet/js-synthesizer/README.md

 * `JSSynth.AudioWorkletNodeSynthesizer.prototype.createSequencer` (instance method)
     * Returns the Promise object that resolves with `JSSynth.ISequencer` instance.
 The instance can be used with `JSSynth.AudioWorkletNodeSynthesizer` instances which handled `createSequencer` calls.

-### Using hook / handle MIDI-related event data with user-defined calllback
+### Using hook / handle MIDI-related event data with user-defined callback

 You can hook MIDI events posted by player.
 For `JSSynth.Synthesizer` instance, use `hookPlayerMIDIEvents` method as followings: